-Hypercoagulability resulting from increased coagulation or inhibition of fibrinolysis is associated with an increased risk of cardiovascular nderlying disease.
-The mechanism that causes a decrease in tibrinolysis in OSA patients is not known in detail, but it is suspected that there is involvement of hypoxic tissue induced by oxidative stress, in addition to an increase in SNA [11].
+Hypercoagulability resulting from increased coagulation or inhibition of fibrinolysis is associated with increased risk an of cardiovascular disease.
+The underlying mechanism that causes a decrease in fibrinolysis in OSA patients is not known in detail, but it is suspected that there is involvement of hypoxic tissue induced by oxidative stress, in addition to an increase in SNA [11].

 Various studies support the relationship between hypercoagulability, OSA, and cardiovascular disease.
 First, patients with OSA have higher plasma than some procoagulant factors such as fibrinogen, activation of clotting factors FVII (FVIIa), FXIIa, and thrombin / antithrombin III complex, platelet activity, and fibrinolysis plasminogen activator inhibitor inhibitor enzyme (PAI-1).
-Second, an increase in D-dimp levels in untreated OSA correlates with the severity of nocturnal hypoxemia, voich is a characteristic of OSA.
-Third, data on sleep fragmentation and sleep efficiency have been associated with increased levels of von Willebrand factors and tissue solubility factors, two markers of prothrombotic conditions [10].
+Second, an increase in D-dimer levels in untreated OSA correlates with the severity of nocturnal hypoxemia, which is a characteristic of OSA.
+Third, data on sleep fragmentation and sleep efficiency have been associated with increased levels of von Willebrand factors and solubility factors, two markers tissue of prothrombotic conditions [10].